Dharmadasa Banda: Political career

 Dharmadasa Banda entered active politics in the late 1964 as the chief United National Party organiser for the Bibile electorate, after his brother R. M. Gunasekera, the member for Bibile in 1960, was assassinated in 1964.
 He contested the seat of Bibile at the 1965 parliamentary election, as the United National Party candidate, and was elected to parliament, defeating Ronnie de Mel.
-He was defeated at the 1970 general election.
-Entering Ceylon Law College and qualified as an attorney-at-law.
+He was defeated in the 1970 general election.
+He entered Ceylon Law College and qualified as an attorney-at-law.
 He contested and won in the 1977 general election and was appointed Deputy Minister of Textile and Handloom Industries by Prime Minister J. R. Jayewardene.
 Re-elected in the 1989 general election, he was appointed Minister of Agricultural Development and Research in the cabinet of President R. Premadasa.
 During his tenure he introduced the farmers’ pension scheme.
-He lost his seat in the 1994 general election and was re-elected in the 2000 general election, but lost the 2001 general election.
-Re-elected in the 2004 general election from the United People's Freedom Alliance, he served as Cabinet Minister for Additional Plantation Crops from 2007 to 2010.
+He was re-elected as a Member of Parliament in the 1994 general election and again in the 2000 general election, but lost the 2001 general election.
+He was re-elected in the 2004 general election from the United National Party, and crossed over to UPFA government in 2007.
+He served as Cabinet Minister for Additional Plantation Crops from 2007 to 2010.

-His son Padma Udayashantha Gunasekara, served as a member of the parliament.
+His son Hareendra Dharmadasa Bandara served as a Member of Uva Provincial Council and is currently the organizer of Samagi Jana Balawegaya for Bibile electorate.